State/Territory Manager, General Operations Salary

 Popular Skills for State/Territory Manager, General Operations

-Professional skills reported by State or Territory Managers of General Operations are few in number.
+State or Territory Managers of General Operations only report a few specific skills.
 Those who have experience with Microsoft Excel, Microsoft Office, and Microsoft Word can expect to be compensated well for these skills.
-At the other end of the pay range are skills like Microsoft Word.
+Skills that seem to negatively impact pay include Microsoft Word.
 Most people skilled in Microsoft Office are similarly competent in Microsoft Excel.

 Pay by Experience Level for State/Territory Manager, General Operations